WrestleMania XXIV: Storylines

 WrestleMania XXIV featured nine professional wrestling matches with wrestlers involved in pre-existing scripted feuds, plots, and storylines.
-Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 All wrestlers belonged to either the Raw, SmackDown, or ECW brand – storyline divisions in which WWE assigned its employees to different programs.

-Randy Orton defended his WWE Championship.
+Randy Orton defended Raw's WWE Championship at the event.

 The predominant rivalry scripted into WrestleMania on the Raw brand was between Randy Orton, John Cena, and Triple H, over the WWE Championship.
 At the Royal Rumble pay-per-view event in January, Orton successfully defended the WWE Championship against Jeff Hardy and later that night, Cena returned from an injury and won the Royal Rumble match when he last eliminated Triple H. Instead of challenging Orton for the title at WrestleMania, Cena decided to challenge him at No Way Out, where Orton got himself intentionally disqualified by slapping the referee, thus retaining the WWE Championship.
 Later, Triple H also became a top contender to the WWE Championship by defeating five other men in an Elimination Chamber match.
 The next night on Raw, Cena argued that he deserved another WWE Championship match.
 Raw general manager William Regal then announced that Cena would face Orton later in the night, where if Cena won, he would be added to the WrestleMania match between Triple H and Orton, making it a triple threat match.
 If Orton won, the main event would remain as Orton versus Triple H in a singles match.
 However, Cena won the match and was added to the bout at WrestleMania.
 After the match, Triple H, who was the special guest referee, executed a Pedigree on both Cena and Orton.